-The portion of the design process concerning alignment and grading offers the best opportunity to fit the highway into the landscape, thereby avoiding unnecessary environmental impacts and yielding a functional and aesthetically pleasing form.
+The portion of the design process concerning grading and alignment offers the best opportunity to fit the highway into the landscape, thereby avoiding unnecessary environmental impacts and yielding a functional and aesthetically pleasing form.
 The basic guidelines for grading and alignment are included in the AASHTO "Guide for Transportation Landscape and Environmental Design".
 In addition, consider the following: